-However, preparing a quality database involves a lot of work before it is ready for Account-Based Marketing campaign.
+However, preparing a quality database involves a lot of work before it is ready for an Account-Based Marketing campaign.
 It’s critical for you to decide the information you need when adding new accounts and contacts to your database.
-This data most likely includes contact information for decision-markers as well as company data.
+This data most likely includes contact information for decision-makers as well as company data.

 Learn more in detail about things to consider while preparing your database for Account-Based Marketing.

 Preparing your database for Account Based Marketing (ABM) can take a lot of man-hours and painstaking work.
 The easiest way to do it is to utilize a sales intelligence platform.

 To skip the time spent on preparing your database and spend more time on execution, many B2B businesses rely on a data partner who can make it easier for them to reach decision-makers.

 However, with several B2B data partners and sales intelligence platforms available, it can be difficult to choose one that fits your requirements and offers accurate data within your budget.

 Although it is challenging to decide who to partner with, you can set a few parameters while evaluating data partners.